 - Governor, Board of Governors, 2012–2018

-Jerome Powell took office as chairman of the Board of Governors of the Federal Reserve System in February 2018, for a four-year term ending in February 2022.
-His term as a member of the Board of Governors will expire January 31, 2028.
+Jerome H. Powell took office as chairman of the Board of Governors of the Federal Reserve System in February 2018.
+He was sworn in on May 23, 2022 for a second term as Chair ending May 15, 2026.

 Powell was born in Washington, D.C.
 He received a bachelor’s degree in politics from Princeton University in 1975 and earned a law degree from Georgetown University in 1979.
 While at Georgetown, he was editor-in-chief of the Georgetown Law Journal.

 Powell served as an assistant secretary and as undersecretary of the Treasury under President George H.W.
 Bush.
 There, he was responsible for policy on financial institutions, the Treasury debt market, and related areas.
 Before joining the administration, he worked as a lawyer and investment banker in New York City.